 12. Fresh white bath towels, hand towels, washcloths, and toilet tissue are provided daily with fresh bedding every three days.
 Some toiletries are provided.

 13. Comfortable bedding and mattress.
 No dust mites.

-14. Long corridors enabling us to walk long distances each day in air-conditioned comfort.
-I am now up to almost 3 miles/5 km per day.
-Tom walks less distance, but he also does the stairs which I avoid due to the risk of falling.
+14. Long corridors enable us to walk long distances each day in air-conditioned comfort.
+I am now up to almost three miles/five km per day.
+Tom walks less of a distance, but he also does the stairs, which I avoid due to the risk of falling.

 While refilling my monthly container with vitamins and three prescription drugs, I noticed I was quickly running out of medication for hypertension.
 I brought the empty package down to the reception desk to ask their assistance in getting enough of this particular drug to last for the next nine months.

 Prescriptions for such medications are not required in India.
-Within 48 hours the pills arrived, 600 tablets of which I take two per day at a cost of INR 6000, US $79.83, considerably less than I’d pay in most countries.
+Within 48 hours, the pills arrived, 600 tablets of which I take two per day for INR 6000, US $79.83, considerably less than I’d pay in most countries.
 I have two more medications I’ll order in equal amounts before we leave India.
-This is an excellent benefit without the necessity of seeing a doctor which during COVID-19 would be risky.
+This is an excellent benefit without the necessity of seeing a doctor, which during COVID-19 would be risky.

 |The Wildlife Wedding Chapel on the ground of the zoo is a popular venue for weddings.
 Please click here for details.|

 Our ability to maintain a positive attitude in this confined situation is in part based on the availability of the above-listed points.
 But, in looking back, we’ve been in situations where we’ve had only a few of the listed items, and we managed fine.
 Of course, at those times, we had freedom, the outdoors, fresh air, home-cooked meals, and no thoughts or concerns about getting a life-threatening virus.